ibm-watson-iot/iot-java/docs/java_cli_for_applications.rst

 * auth-token - API key token (required if auth-method is “apikey”).
 * clean-session - true or false (required only if you want to connect the application in durable subscription.
 By default the clean-session is set to true).
 * shared-subscription - true or false (required only if shared subscription needs to be enabled)
+* Port - Specify the port to connect to, supported ports are 8883 and 443. (default port is 8883).
-* WebSocket - true or false (default is false, required if you want to connect the device using websockets)
+* WebSocket - true or false (default is false, required if you want to connect the device using websockets).
-* MaxInflightMessages - Sets the maximum number of inflight messages for the connection (default value is 100)
+* MaxInflightMessages - Sets the maximum number of inflight messages for the connection (default value is 100).
+* Automatic-Reconnect - true or false (default: false).
+When set, the library will automatically attempt to reconnect to the Watson IoT Platform while the client is in disconnected state.
+* Disconnected-Buffer-Size - The maximum number of messages that will be stored in memory while the client is disconnected.
+Default: 5000.

 **Note**: One must set shared-subscription to true to build scalable applications which will load balance messages across multiple instances of the application.
 Refer to the `scalable applications section <https://docs.internetofthings.ibmcloud.com/applications/mqtt.html#/scalable-applications#scalable-applications>`__ for more information about the load balancing.